janwilmake/ssreact/README.md

 # Issues

 MicroJSX has a tiny problem with spaces.
-Because of this, we need to use `{" "}` before and after variable names.
+Because of this, we need to use `{" "}` after variable names, e.g. `Clicked {count}&nbsp;times`.
 For the rest, I haven't encountered any issues yet.